Veganism: Politics and activism

 In 2021, vegan climate activist Greta Thunberg called for more vegan food production and consumption worldwide.
-Parties like Tierschutzpartei in Germany and PACMA in Spain have pro-vegan agendas.
+Political parties such as Tierschutzpartei in Germany and PACMA in Spain have pro-vegan agendas.
 They cooperate via Animal Politics EU.
 In the European Union, meat producers and vegans debate whether vegan food products should be allowed to use terms like "sausages" or "burgers".
 The EU bans labeling vegan products with dairy-related words like "almond milk", a rule instated in 2017.
 As of 2019, six countries in Europe apply higher value-added tax (VAT) rates to vegan plant milk than to cow milk, which pro-vegan activists have called discrimination.

 Demographics

 One out of 10 Americans over 18 consider themselves vegan or vegetarian as of January 2022.
-A study comparing personality traits of vegans, vegetarians and omnivores found that vegans were higher in openness and agreeableness than omnivores.
+A study comparing personality traits of vegans, vegetarians and carnists found that vegans were higher in openness and agreeableness than carnists.

-Based on a survey of 8 thousand vegans in the US in 2013, relatively many people eating a plant based diet are women (almost 4 out of 5) with fewer men (about 1 out of 5).
-A study published in 2017 on a smaller sample found similar numbers on gender.

 Rights

 In some countries, vegans have some rights to meals and legal protections against discrimination.